 The Growing Threat of Creationism

-Inglês Cultural
+Inglês Geral

 How old is the Earth?
 Is it billions of years old, or a significantly younger several thousand?
 The debate between the theory of evolution and creationism continues, primarily in the US.
 It's adispute fueled by politics, cultural differences, and religion.